 - Furthermore, since these uniform samples are independent, the variance of their sum is simply the sum of the uniform variances, which are 1/12 each.
 Hence, the variance of the generated Gaussian sample is n/12, and its standard deviation is √(n/12).

-As a result, the Gaussian samples that represents the x and y coordinates can be normalized as follows:
+As a result, the Gaussian samples that represent the x and y coordinates can be normalized as follows:

 Please check more detail in the Link